arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 2

 The wireless pack has a button on it, although the documentation is a little bit lacking.
 We're going to want to use it to start recording (since the device will be detethered from the computer).
 The button is connected to GPIO pin 12, so we can enable it with the code **button=machine.Pin(12,machine.Pin.IN,machine.Pin.PULL_UP)**. **PULL_UP** attaches an internal resistor which means the button reads "1" until it is pressed (at which point it will read 0).
 In the main loop, you can test **button.value** and if it is False, deal with it, initially by turning the LED (light-emitting diode) blue.
 As the device is going to be run detethered and the sensor wires have a tendency to fall out, we also wrapped the whole main **while** loop in a **try...except...** construct so if something does go wrong, the LED will blink red slowly.
-This is known as exception handling— an exception is an error.
-Python tries something which might go wrong—if an exception occurs then the code in the **except** block is executed.
+This is known as exception handlingï¿½ an exception is an error.
+Python tries something which might go wrongï¿½if an exception occurs then the code in the **except** block is executed.
 The alternative is that the program would have crashed, so predicting potential errors and dealing with them elegantly lets us have far more reliable and stable programs.
 This is important in all programs, but in microcontrollers where we may not have an easy-to-see output and/or may not be able to re-set the device easily, it is even more essential.
 ___

 **PRO _TIP_**